NBC, msnbc.com and news services

 "While conducting that follow-up, the person that they were looking for showed up.
 They (police) attempted to talk to the suspect.
 When they did, the suspect produced a handgun, and there was a self-inflicted gunshot wound," Los Angeles police Captain Kevin McClure told reporters outside the building.

-Los Angeles Times reported.
+The man, who was pronounced dead at the scene, told a neighbor he had spent time in prison for firearms and drugs offenses, and would rather die than return, the Los Angeles Times reported.
 He also told the neighbor that he was due to receive $10,000, giving conflicting accounts of why: for a job he had done or from a lawsuit.

 A retired investigator who saw a preliminary coroner's report told The Associated Press Chasen's death appeared to be the work of a professional hit man.